 Nicole Stott

-Now retired from NASA, Nicole combines her artwork and spaceflight experience to inspire creative thinking about solutions to our planetary challenges, to raise awareness of the surprising interplay between science and art, and to promote the amazing work being done every day in space to improve life right here on Earth.
+Nicole retired from her 27-year career with NASA in 2015 and embarked on her next adventure as an artist and SciArt Education advocate.
+Combining her artwork and spaceflight experience, she is also actively working to inspire students, educators, and the general public to take an interest in S.T.E.A.M.
+(Science, Technology, Engineering, Art, and Math) topics.
+Nicole aims to inspire creative thinking about solutions to our planetary challenges, to raise awareness of the surprising interplay between science and art, and to promote the amazing work being done every day in space to improve life right here on Earth.